-Accreditation is a non-governmental, non-profit, self-regulatory, peer review process based on rigorous standards, in light of their missions.
+Accreditation is a non-governmental, non-profit, self-regulatory, peer review process based on rigorous standards.

 Because accreditation is a process of self-regulation, it requires that institutions engage periodically in a comprehensive and candid self-study of their own strengths and weaknesses.
 Self-study is at the heart of accreditation, serving both external and internal purposes: quality assurance and institutional improvement through rigorous self-analysis.
 It also provides a basis for the Commission's evaluation in accordance with its Standards for Reaccreditation.